peterhass/opentrink/README.md

 - REGENERATE MASTER KEY, put it in gitignore
 - Prod: Include database in backup
 - Need some functionality to verify a user on the scoreboard
+- Put some kind of ttl on user consumption links to prevent people from using other participants QR codes

 # IDEAS / NOTES
 - "Don't roll your own auth"